compulim/experiment-safari-auto-scroll-keyboard/README.md

 5. ACTUAL: The text box did not scroll into view and is hidden from viewport until scrolled manually
 6. If it does not repro, repeat step 2-3 for up to 20 times

-Also, when the text box is focused, `<body>` become much taller and scrollable to the empty bottom part.
+(Only on iOS) Also, when the text box is focused, `<body>` become much taller and scrollable to the empty bottom part.
 This is not expected.

 ## Description